William Weightman: Biography

 When John Farr died in 1847, Weightman became an administrator and executive of the business, which was renamed Powers and Weightman, chemical manufacturers.
 Powers & Weightman developed a synthetic form of quinine, a prophylaxis for malaria.
 With importation of British quinine cut off during the Civil War, the company profited greatly through a quasi monopoly.
 In 1875, Powers & Weightman was awarded the Elliott Cresson Medal for Engineering, by the Franklin Institute.

 Weightman amassed a large fortune through shrewd investments, derived from his manufacturing enterprise, estimated at $51.8 billion in 2014 adjusted value.
 At the turn of the 20th century, he was "the largest individual owner of Philadelphia real estate," having purchased hundreds of acres of farms and built whole neighborhoods of middle-class housing.
 His architect for these was Willis G. Hale, the husband of one of his nieces.
 Hale also designed the Garrick Theatre for Weightman which opened in 1901.

 Hale also designed Weightman's country house, Ravenhill (1887), built in the West Germantown section of Philadelphia, on a ridge overlooking the Wissahickon Creek.

+Ravenhill Mansion, a Renaissance Revival building in Philadelphia, is now part of the East Falls campus of Thomas Jefferson University, housing administrative and faculty offices for the School of General Studies.
+Originally built in 1887 for chemical manufacturer William Weightman, it later became Ravenhill Academy, a Catholic girls' school attended by Grace Kelly, before being purchased by Philadelphia University (now Jefferson) in 1982.

 Having outlived his two physician sons, Farr and William, Weightman came to rely on his daughter, Anne Weightman Walker.
 Following her husband's death in 1903, she was admitted as a partner in Powers & Weightman, "the only woman in the United States to hold such a position of responsible trust".